sskaje/vyos-clash/README.md

 TODO:

-Add support of custom NAT chain to VyOS and allow nat jump to custom chain.
+* Add support of custom NAT chain to VyOS and allow nat jump to custom chain.
+* UDP not forwarded yet.

 ## TODO